 2.1 Experimental Designand Animals

-The study was conducted over six weeks during May-June 2024 at the experimental animal farm of the Indian Council of Agricultural Research-Central Sheep and Wool Research Institute, Avikanagar, located in the semi-arid region of India.
-The location is at an altitude of 320m above mean sea level, Longitude 75°28´E and Latitude 26°26´N. The annual temperatures range between 3°C and 46°C with annual relative humidity (RH) between 10% and 85%.
-Twenty-six healthy Malpura rams were randomly assigned to two groups based on age: G-I (2-3 years, n=13, body weight 53.05 ± 1.4 kg) and G-II (6-7 years, n=13, body weight 51.91 ± 1.8 kg).
-The rams were maintained under standard management conditions, with access to concentrate feed @150g/animal/day, green fodder (Millets grass, green oats, sorghum or hybrid napier as per availability in the farm) and chopped dry fodder (Cenchrus ciliaris) and clean drinking water ad libitum.
+The study was conducted over six weeks during May-June 2024 at the Experimental Animal Farm of the Indian Council of Agricultural Research-Central Sheep and Wool Research Institute, Avikanagar, located in the semi-arid region of India.
+The location is at an altitude of 320m above mean sea level, Longitude 75°28´E and Latitude 26°26´N. The annual temperatures range between 3 and 46°C, with annual relative humidity (RH) between 10% and 85%.
+Twenty-six healthy Malpura rams were randomly assigned to two groups based on age: G1 (2-3 years, n=13, body weight 53.05 ± 1.4 kg) and G2 (6-7 years, n=13, body weight 51.91 ± 1.8 kg).
+The rams were maintained under standard management conditions, with access to concentrate feed at a rate of 150g/animal/day, green fodder (millet grass, green oats, sorghum, or hybrid napier as per availability in the farm), chopped dry fodder (Cenchrus ciliaris), and clean drinking water ad libitum.
 All experimental procedures on rams conformed to the guidelines as approved by the Institute Animal Ethics Committee.

 2.2 Semen Collection and Analysis

 Semen was collected biweekly using a sterile standard artificial vagina(AV).
-The outer rubber of AV was 6-8″ long having 1.57″ diameter and inner latex liner 10-12″long of 1.5″ diameter.
+The outer rubber of AV was 6-8″ long, having a 1.57″ diameter, and an inner latex liner 10-12″long of 1.5″ diameter.
 The temperature of the AV was maintained between 42-43°C. A total of 198 ejaculates were evaluated for volume, consistency, sperm concentration, mass motility, viability, and morphology.
 Semen was kept at 37°C and evaluated immediately upon collection.
 The volume of the semen (ml) was recorded directly from the precisely graduated 5 ml conical collection cups of borosilicate glass in which semen was collected by AV.
-Consistency i.e., the concentration of semen visualized through naked eye against natural light, was assessed by slightly tilting the collection cup.
-Consistency was graded as thick, medium, thin and watery.
+Consistency, i.e., the concentration of semen visualized through the naked eye against natural light, was assessed by slightly tilting the collection cup.
+Consistency was graded as thick, medium, thin, and watery.
 Sperm concentration was determined in a photocolorimeter (×106/ml) previously standardized for concentration against OD.
 Mass motility of the spermatozoa was assessed by observing wave motions of a freshly collected semen drop at a low magnification (10×) and scored on a scale from 0 (no motility) to 5 (excellent motility).
 Viability was assessed as percentages of live and dead sperms determined from a fixed-smear stained with eosin-nigrosin.
 Two hundred sperms were calculated from different fields in the stained smear.
 The colored head sperm was calculated as a dead sperm, while a colorless head sperm was considered as a live sperm (Fig.1).

 Fig.1 Plasmalemma integrity of ram sperm-Eosin Nigrosin staining